grew-nlp/grew_doc/content/docker.md

  * `import grew`
  * `grew.init()`

-You should have some output like:
+You should have an output like:

 ```
 connected to port: 8888